Need to talk? Call 1800 882 436.

 Authoritarian

-Children of authoritarian parents may be obedient and successful at school, but they may develop low self-esteem and poor social skills.
+Children of authoritarian parents may be obedient and know how to follow rules, but they may develop low self-esteem and poor social skills.
+They may be less proactive and wait for others to tell them what to do.

 Authoritative (or supportive)